bootlin/buildroot-external-st/docs/internals.md

 * Update `murata-cyw-fw` package to a new version and the newly added CYW43439 firmare.
 This packages contains the Bluetooth firmwares.
   This patch has been submitted to upstream Buildroot.

+* Add support for Linux custom license files to being able to provide a license file when a custom version of the source is used.
+  This patch has been submitted to upstream Buildroot.

+* Add support for U-boot custom license files to being able to provide a license file when a custom version of the source is used.
+  This patch has been submitted to upstream Buildroot.

+* Add support for OPTEE-OS custom license files to being able to provide a license file when a custom version of the source is used.
+  This patch has been submitted to upstream Buildroot.

+* Add support for TF-A custom license files to being able to provide a license file when a custom version of the source is used.
+  This patch has been submitted to upstream Buildroot.

+* Fix toolchain-external license file management after toolchain move.
+  This patch has been submitted to upstream Buildroot.

+* Add support for toolchain-external-bootlin license file description to ensure license compliense when using the external toolchain.
+  This patch has been submitted to upstream Buildroot.

+* Add support for toolchain-external-arm license file description to ensure license compliense when using the external toolchain.
+  This patch has been submitted to upstream Buildroot.

+* Fix optee-test license hash.
+The hash had not been updated during a previous mainline update.
+Can not send this upstream as it has alreay been updated to a newer version.